 I scoured flea markets and estate sales and collected all of my floral containers (milk glass vases, mason jars) the antique keys I used, and I used Michael’s and Joann Fabrics for supplies for my DIY projects.
 I also used some things from my own collection of vintage things, like white pottery pitchers, vintage glass bottles and aqua mason jars.
 I did a lot of DIY projects, but I started them early and did as many ahead of time as possible, so I wouldn’t be overwhelmed and stressed as I got closer to the wedding.

-If you could go back and get married again (to the same guy, of course), are there any changes you’d make?
+If you could go back and get married again, are there any changes you’d make?

 I wouldn’t change one thing!
 I loved how my wedding turned out and the choices we made.
 My husband and I made sure to enjoy every minute – we ate our dinners, indulged in our signature cocktails, stayed together while visiting with family and friends, and spent most of the night on the dance floor.
 We had a ball.
 Oh, I know one thing I would change: We had a DIY Polaroid station and my hubs and I forgot to get a picture of ourselves!
 It is a little thing, but I was disappointed that we forgot to do that.